Nemmers Prize in Mathematics

 The Frederic Esser Nemmers Prize in Mathematics is awarded biennially from Northwestern University.
 It was initially endowed along with a companion prize, the Erwin Plein Nemmers Prize in Economics, as part of a $14 million donation from the Nemmers brothers.
-They envisioned creating an award that would be as prestigious as the Nobel prize.
-To this end, the majority of the income earned from the endowment is returned to the principal in order to increase the size of the award.
+They envisioned creating an award that would be as prestigious as the Nobel Prize.
+To this end, the majority of the income earned from the endowment is returned to the principal to increase the size of the award.

-As of 2020, the award carries a $200,000 stipend and the scholar spends several weeks in residence at Northwestern University.
+As of 2023, the award carries a $300,000 stipend and the scholar spends several weeks in residence at Northwestern University.